liferay/liferay-docs/userGuide/en/chapters/08-social-networking.markdown

     layout.user.public.layouts.modifiable=false

-Note that the `portal-ext.properties` method applies changes to the personal sites of all users of the portal.
-However, this method does not provide as much maintainability or customizability as using user group sites.
+Note that the this method applies changes to the personal sites of all users of the portal.
+However, it does not provide as much maintainability or customizability as using user group sites.
 Using user group sites allows you to choose what's modifiable by the user.
 For more information on the `portal-ext.properties` method, see *Default User Private Layouts* and *Default User Public Layouts* in chapter 14.

 Because it's the recommended method, we'll use the user group method to create the layouts.
 As an administrator, go to the control panel, and select *Site Templates* from under the *Portal* section.
 Click *Add* and fill out the form.
 We'll call our new site template *Social Layout*.
 Click *Save*.